-Cassia fistula is used as laxative, purgative, immunomodulator, wound healing, antifertility and antiparasitic effects in herbal medicine.
-It is used to cure pimples, burns, syphilis and constipation.
+Cassia fistula is used as a laxative, purgative, immunomodulator, wound healing, antifertility, and antiparasitic effects in herbal medicine.
+It is used to cure pimples, burns, syphilis, and constipation.

-Intake of 5 gm of cassia pulp with half cup of hot water and half gm ajwain powder, once daily, cures loss of appetite.
+Intake of 5 gm of cassia pulp with a half cup of hot water, and half gm ajwain powder, once daily, cures loss of appetite.

 Cassia fistula Gives Relief in Anaha

-Anaha refers to constipation, a condition in which there is difficulty in emptying the bowels, usually associated with hardened faeces.
+Anaha refers to constipation, a condition in which there is difficulty in emptying the bowels, usually associated with hardened feces.

-Cassia fistula is safe and effective herbal option for the treatment of constipation.
-It has mild laxative and also as purgative action.
-It has cathartic and laxative effect because of the anthraquinone derivatives present in the pulp.
+Cassia fistula is a safe, and effective herbal option for the treatment of constipation.
+It has mild laxative, and also as purgative action.
+It has a cathartic, and laxative effect because of the anthraquinone derivatives present in the pulp.

-Cassia fistula is beneficial in case heat is drying up the fluid in colon and there is excess of pachak and ranjak pitta.
+Cassia fistula is beneficial in case heat is drying up the fluid in the colon, and there is an excess of pachak, and ranjak pitta.

-The pulp should be consumed in the evening after food in a quantity of about half the size of a gooseberry to help relieve constipation and intestinal worms.
-It is helpful for indigestion and gas trouble and strengthening of the intestines.
+The pulp should be consumed in the evening after food in a quantity of about half the size of gooseberry to help relieve constipation, and intestinal worms.
+It is helpful for indigestion, and gas trouble, and strengthening of the intestines.

 Cassia fistula is for Amavata (Rheumatic/Rheumatoid Arthritis)

 all parts of the Cassia fistula plant.
-The leaves of the tree which are available throughout year also possess anti arthritic activity.
+The leaves of the tree which are available throughout the year also possess anti-arthritic activity.
 The study shows the tree has good anti-arthritic activity Invitro.
-12-24-gram leaves are fried in Ghee and given two times a day.
+12-24-gram leaves are fried in Ghee, and given two times a day.